Night at the Museum: Kahmunrah Rises Again: Animation

 The animation was handled by Atomic Cartoons, using the same style they used from their previous work, Little Demon, enhancing lighting and character rigging.
 The film has a 2D animation style, making it the first 2D animated film released under Walt Disney Pictures since Winnie the Pooh.

 Music

 In March 2022, John Paesano revealed that he was composing the film.
 By August 29, 2022, Paesano was confirmed as composer, replacing Alan Silvestri from the first three films.

 Release

 The film was exclusively released on Disney+ on December 9, 2022 after being delayed from a 2021 release.
 This film was released under the Walt Disney Pictures banner instead of 20th Century Studios.

 Reception

-On the review aggregator site Rotten Tomatoes, the film holds a 77% based on reviews from 14 critics.
+On the review aggregator site Rotten Tomatoes, the film holds a 77% based on reviews from 13 critics, with an average rating of 6/10.
 John Serba wrote in a Decider review that the film's "rapid-fire comedy keeps pace with the near-omnipresent hyperkinetic action, which would wear us to nubs if this movie was a second longer than its 77 minutes.
-Bottom line, it ain’t half bad, which is about all we can ask for from the Museum franchise at this point."
+Bottom line, it ain't half bad, which is about all we can ask for from the Museum franchise at this point."